guija/sprung/README.md

 ## Shortcuts
 There are only two shortcuts available:
-`Ctrl+Space`: Open Sprung Window Switcher
+`Alt+Space`: Open Sprung Window Switcher
-`Ctrl+Shift+Space`: Open Sprung Window Switcher and list tabs for each browser as own windows
+`Alt+Shift+Space`: Open Sprung Window Switcher and list tabs for each browser as own windows

 ## Tabs support
 Please note that the tabs support is currently in alpha stadium and is available for test purposes only.
 Currently supported browsers are: